 We all need to learn from research.
 The ‘City Know-how’ posts unlock lessons arising from the research published in the Cities & Health journal.
 Whatever your role, or interest, in cities, I hope you will find something stimulating, something of interest and maybe even something that you can put straight into practice.

-As such the journal publishes papers and commentary from researchers and practitioners working to build new wisdom in supporting healthier cities for people and planet.
+Cities & Health is a journal dedicated to providing an innovative international platform for consolidating research and know-how for city development to support human health.
+The journal publishes papers and commentary from researchers and practitioners working to build new wisdom in supporting healthier cities for people and planet.
 You are invited to engage with, and help develop, Cities & Health through submitting commentary, views, case studies and research.
 You can find more information about Cities & Health here.

 Briefings